 Thus, the 2010 discovery of a sophisticated and largely unprecedented cyber sabotage campaign targeting Iran’s nuclear facilities at Natanz would prove pivotal in the relationship between the U.S. and the Islamic Republic.
 While the U.S. government has never claimed responsibility for the Stuxnet virus that disabled hundreds of Iranian centrifuges, many have asserted that the operation was the work of U.S. and/or Israeli intelligence.
 This debate aside, Iranian officials wasted little time in publicly blaming the U.S. and Israel for the attacks.
 Following the Stuxnet attacks, Iran set itself on a course to aggressively develop its own cyberspace capabilities.

-What does the landscape of Iranian cyber attacks look like?
+What is the historical backdrop of Iranian cyber attacks?

 Lacking the military and economic might of its Western rivals, Iranian leadership views cyber as an asymmetric tool to do damage to their enemies and effectively gather intelligence on foreign governments, corporations, academic institutions, and NGOs abroad, in addition to their own citizens.
 Once viewed as cyberspace “amateurs,” the Iranian intelligence apparatus has steadily and conspicuously grown its domestic cyber know-how and Iranian hacking capabilities.
 While Iranian cyber operators may not be viewed as top tier in terms of their technical sophistication, the regime’s willingness to conduct aggressive and destructive cyber operations dramatically increases the potential threat posed to those enterprises which find themselves in the crosshairs.
 Highly disruptive operations presumably carried out at the behest of the Ayatollah have included drive-wiping attacks directed against Saudi oil companies and large-scale denial of service attacks directed against the U.S. financial sector, actions that have displayed open contempt for international norms and indicate the regime’s willingness to retaliate for a variety of perceived transgressions within the cyber domain.